 Mobile App Download and Usage Statistics (2020)

-Now factor in the 1.35 billion tablet users worldwide, which is a number that has doubled over the past six years.
+Now factor in the 1.14 billion tablet users worldwide, which a number that’s grown about 36% over the past six years.

 If you take a second to look up from your phone during the day, I’m sure you’ll notice that everyone else has their eyes glued to a mobile device as well.